 Uninsured/Underinsured Motorist Coverage

+If the responsible party does not have sufficient insurance or if you've been involved in a hit-and-run accident, your insurance policy (if it includes uninsured/underinsured motorist coverage) can cover your injuries.
 Every truck accident case is unique, and liability can often be shared among multiple parties.
 Many variables need to be considered, such as the specifics of the accident, the nature and extent of your injuries, and the insurance policies of all involved parties.
 For these reasons and more, consulting a knowledgeable and experienced truck accident lawyer is the best course of action.

 Generally speaking, trucking companies have significantly deeper pockets and greater insurance coverage than individual truck drivers.
 These companies also have more resources to defend against liability, so going up against them in court is not easy.
 You need a law firm handling your case with the skill and resources to prove your claim against the trucking company so that you receive full compensation.
-Please call a Connecticut truck accident attorney at Polito & Harrington LLC at 860-447-3300 for a free consultation.